geocoder-php/Geocoder/src/Provider/Pelias/README.md

 Pelias is an open-source geocoder.
 You can find its [documentation here](https://github.com/pelias/documentation).

 Pelias does not provide an API per se but other API (and providers) are based on Pelias and extend this provider.
+You can run your own Pelias instance on your server, see [documentation](https://github.com/pelias/documentation/blob/master/getting_started_install.md) to install it.

 For instance: